Aircoookie/WLED/usermods/usermod_v2_klipper_percentage/readme.md

 # Klipper Percentage Usermod
 This usermod polls the Klipper API every 10s for the progressvalue.
+The leds are then filled with a solid color according to that progress percentage. the solid color is the secondary color of the segment.

 A corresponding curl command would be:
 ```